 N.B.
-In addition to Bandcamp, this release will soon be available to stream and/or order on iTunes, Apple Music, Google Play, Amazon, Spotify, and all major online services.
-It is currently available on some of these services.
-See the link below for more info.
+In addition to Bandcamp, this release is also available on Spotify, Apple Music, Google Play, Amazon and all major services.
+You can choose a preference via the link below.

 We're excited to wrap up 2017 with this new fundraiser compilation titled, 'I Can't See My House'.
 The LP consists of twelve excellent tracks, and on top of that, there are some beautiful limited-edition 12-inch records to accompany it.
 These are lathe-cut vinyl records, meticulously crafted in Poland, by Greg Boro at beevinyl®.

 All proceeds from this release are going to The Union of Concerned Scientists.
 Many thanks to Eli Good AKA Man of the Downtrodden for the suggestion.
 We have done our last few compilations as charity fundraisers for Amazon Watch, Oxfam and Cancer Research UK.

 The Union of Concerned Scientists is an organisation that works hard to try and find pragmatic solutions to many of the global issues we face today.
 From combating global warming and developing sustainable ways to feed, power, and transport ourselves, to fighting misinformation, advancing racial equality, and reducing the threat of nuclear war.

 We decided that we would like to try and raise funds for such an organisation after the Trump administration announced plans to pull out of the Paris Agreement earlier this year.
 We believe that global warming is a genuine and very concerning problem, as are some of the other issues mentioned above.